 When it comes to sound quality, you should be aware that this is a relatively cheap product.
 Still, there is a bunch of effects, amp simulations, and even a built-in looper.
 The quality of amp simulations definitely is not on par with Line 6 HD series, but other effects work very well.
 Also, a big drawback is that you can’t change the chain order of effects.
 All in all, we couldn’t ask for more, considering the price tag.

-Zoom might be around for years but still doesn’t have a reputation as other brands.
-In this case, it is a great benefit, because you probably won’t find a better-sounding multi-effects processor for this price.
+You probably won’t find a better-sounding multi-effects processor for this price.
 The sound quality is great, but the number of options is even greater.
-There are 22 amp sounds and probably more than 100 effects.

 This is something new on the market and it instantly mesmerized thousands of guitars players, mainly because of its superior interface.
 In terms of easiness of use, HeadRush sets some new standard in the industry.
 This is the first processor that comes with a touchscreen.
 Navigation is super easy and intuitive.
 With just a few moves of your fingers, you can easily set up your favorite tone.
 As its name says, it works like a classic pedalboard.